 Understanding and Countering Unconscious Bias

-To acknowledge our own attitudes and biases that influence the inclusivity of our organization.
+Participants will begin to acknowledge their own attitudes and biases that influence the inclusivity of their organization.

-Tools and techniques to counter bias, and positively influence the engagement of our team members.
+Participants will learn tools and techniques to counter bias, and positively influence the engagement of colleagues to help build a high performing and productive team.

 Understanding Unconscious Bias: